Meet Cassie Winter, Bachelor of Nutrition at Torrens Graduate and a Program Coordinator & Educator on the NEST program at Ozharvest.

-What were some of your favorite things you learned while studying your course?
+What were some of the most interesting things you learned?

 I loved learning about how our body digests, absorbs and utilises nutrients on a molecular level – it’s so complex and fascinating.
 I also enjoyed learning how to plan, develop, implement and evaluate public health programs.
 Broadly, developing a sound background in nutritional science is so important for having a credible career in the industry.
 It’s also empowering to know how to apply that science background to debunk nutrition myths and misunderstandings; which the industry is full of!

-What was the best piece of career (or life) advice that you received?
+What is the best piece of career (or life) advice that you received?